 With the pandemic placing restrictions on workers’ mobility, remote work has become more and more attractive, thereby putting further emphasis on freelance work.
 Many are beginning to see the upsides of freelancing, as it provides flexibility for work hours and allows workers to live wherever they want.

-With freelance work becoming increasingly popular, we think that this unique occupation needs some further investigation.
+With freelance websites becoming increasingly popular, we think that this unique occupation needs some further investigation.
 In this article, we’re going to provide some key statistics related to freelancing, looking at its growth over the years and other important numbers to understand the full scope of this burgeoning employment sector.

 Table of Contents